martinkre/PythonProjects/mandarintrainer/readme.md

     python -m main weekdays -- shows the weekdays.

+## Update 2:
+Added a PyQt GUI for the Mandarin Trainer.
+The purpose was to understand the PyQt Libraries, create a responsive layout and creating a unique style, adding data from an outside database, creating a custom QtWidget and getting used to QtDesigner as well as programmatically designing GUIs or elements (MultiButton was entirely coded, while the GUI skeleton comes from QtDesigner)

+The MultiButton lets the user edit the name of the Button or delete itself after entering the edit mode.
+The buttons and lineedit can be toggled via imported function

+The first 3 buttons are standard pushbuttons which cannot be edited (in order to showcase the difference between QPushButton and MultiButton)

+Startup is the same as described below for the GUI version

 ## Update:
 you can now pass startup arguments and choose between gui or cli.
 This update was to learn how to implement startup arguments for future projects.